 sudo reboot

-After rebooting, confirm that XFCE has been completely removed from your system:
+After rebooting, confirm that XFCE has been completely removed:

 dnf group list installed | grep -i xfce

-If the command returns no output, the removal was successful.
-If you still use a graphical login screen for another desktop, confirm your session choice at login (GDM uses a gear icon; LightDM uses a session selector/menu).
+No output indicates the removal was successful.
+If you still use a graphical login for another desktop, confirm your session choice at login.

 XFCE Group Not Found During Installation

-If EPEL is not listed, reinstall the EPEL release packages as shown in the installation section above.
-Also ensure you are running CentOS Stream 9, as the Xfce group is not available in EPEL 10 for CentOS Stream 10 (see Bug 2366792).
+If either repository is missing, install EPEL and enable CRB as shown in the repository setup section.
+Also confirm you are running CentOS Stream 9, as the Xfce group is not available in EPEL 10 for CentOS Stream 10 (see Bug 2366792).

 No XFCE Option at Login Screen

-If you are not reaching a graphical login screen at all (you boot to a console), verify the default target and confirm your display manager is running:
+If you boot to a text console instead of a graphical login, verify the default target and display manager status:

 systemctl get-default